hbrmn/hbrmn.github.io/_pages/about.md

 About Me
 ======

 Hello there!
-My name is Henrik Bradtmüller, and I am a broadly trained Materials Scientist with a strong academic background in chemistry.
-My area of expertise is in solid-state nuclear magnetic resonance (NMR) spectroscopy, a field that is rapidly expanding and important in many industries and branches of academic research.
+I’m Henrik Bradtmüller, a Materials Scientist with a strong foundation in chemistry and a passion for uncovering the atomic-level mysteries of glassy materials.
+My expertise lies in solid-state nuclear magnetic resonance (NMR) spectroscopy, a powerful tool for probing disordered structures and advancing materials science in both academic and industrial applications.

-Currently, I am serving as a Postdoctoral Researcher at the Federal University of São Carlos.
-Specifically, I am a member of the Vitrous Materials Lab (LaMaV), a cutting-edge research group that is led by Professor Dr. Edgar Dutra Zanotto.
+Previously, I worked as a Postdoctoral Researcher at the Federal University of São Carlos, where I was part of the Vitreous Materials Lab (LaMaV) under the guidance of Professor Dr. Edgar Dutra Zanotto.
+There, I deepened my understanding of glass science while contributing to cutting-edge research on crystallization mechanisms and glass stability.

-Through my work at LaMaV, I am continually expanding my knowledge and contributing to the development of new technologies and methods that will shape the future of materials science.
-I am very passionate about my work and am committed to using my skills and expertise to make a positive impact in the world.
+As of 2025, I’m thrilled to announce that I’ve transitioned into a new role as an Assistant Professor of Physics at the São Carlos Institute of Physics (IFSC), part of the University of São Paulo (USP).
+In this position, I’ll continue pushing the boundaries of materials characterization while expanding my research into bioactive glasses and their composition-structure-property relationships.

-Thank you for visiting my personal homepage.
-Please feel free to contact me if you have any questions or would like to learn more about my work.
+I’m deeply committed to using my skills to solve fundamental scientific challenges and develop innovative technologies.
+Thank you for visiting my website — feel free to reach out if you’d like to collaborate or learn more about my work!

 My research interest
 ======
-I am currently focused on researching the structural changes that occur during the relaxation and crystallization (or devitrification) of glasses.
-My aim is to understand the critical factors that govern the survival or death of the vitreous state.
-This is an essential area of study because, once the first crystal nucleus is formed, the crystallization of glass becomes a spontaneous and unstoppable process.
-Despite decades of research in this field, many questions concerning the mechanisms and kinetics of the crystallization process remain unanswered.
-However, these questions are of fundamental importance to glass science and all technologies that rely on it.

-The significance of understanding the stability of glasses becomes even more apparent when we consider how much they have become an integral part of our daily lives.
-Glasses are now indispensable to most modern technologies, from smartphones and computer screens to the windows in our homes and cars.
-Moreover, many people rely on glasses or contact lenses to correct their vision, making them an essential tool for millions of individuals around the world.

-Beyond their ubiquitous use, glasses also play a crucial role in ensuring that our internet and communication networks remain fast, reliable, and efficient.
-Additionally, extensive scientific and corporate research has enabled us to develop new types of glasses and tailor their physical, chemical, and mechanical properties in detailed and sophisticated ways.

-By continuing to explore the science behind glasses, we can continue to unlock new possibilities for this fascinating and essential material.
-I am excited to be a part of this research and to contribute to our understanding of the vitreous state and the role that glasses play in our lives.
+Glasses are among the most versatile yet least understood materials.
+Despite their ubiquity — from smartphone screens to optical fibers — key questions about their atomic structure, stability, and crystallization behavior remain unanswered.
+My research seeks to unravel these mysteries, particularly focusing on:

+1. The vitreous state and its collapse: What atomic-scale factors determine whether a glass survives or crystallizes?
+Once nucleation begins, crystallization becomes inevitable—yet we still lack a complete picture of the mechanisms driving this process.

+2. Network modifiers in glasses: Alkali and alkaline-earth oxides (e.g., Li<sup>2</sup>O, Na<sup>2</sup>O, CaO) play critical roles in glass properties, but their intermediate-range ordering (~3–5 Å) is notoriously difficult to probe.
+My work develops advanced solid-state NMR strategies to tackle these challenges, especially for quadrupolar nuclei.

+3. Bioactive glasses: In my new role at IFSC/USP, I’m expanding my focus to composition-structure-property relationships in bioactive glasses.
+By combining NMR with computational methods, I aim to design next-generation materials for medical and technological applications.

+Understanding glass stability isn’t just academically fascinating — it’s essential for the technologies underpinning modern life.
+From faster internet via optical fibers to biomedical implants, glasses are irreplaceable.
+By refining our atomic-scale knowledge, we can unlock new functionalities and applications for this extraordinary material.

 My current work
 ======
-The advancement of fundamental glass research has progressed much more slowly than the rapid discovery of new glasses.
-In the past, significant leaps forward in understanding glass structure were only made upon discovering completely new analytical methods, which often took years or even decades to develop.
-While many methods have contributed to our understanding of glasses, the advent of nuclear magnetic resonance (NMR) spectroscopy has particularly advanced the field.
-NMR spectroscopy enables us to probe the disordered structure of glasses at the atomic level.

-Recent research has shown that information on the intermediate-range scale ordering (on a length scale of about 3 to 5 Å) may be crucial to understanding how a glass crystallizes.
-Unfortunately, obtaining structural information on this length scale is particularly difficult for glass network modifiers (often alkaline or alkaline-earth oxides such as Li<sub>2</sub>O, Na<sub>2</sub>O, CaO, MgO, etc.), even with NMR spectroscopy.

-Therefore, my primary research focus is on developing novel characterization strategies for glasses.
-Specifically, I am pushing the boundaries of the current state-of-the-art methods of solid-state NMR spectroscopy.
-This involves developing strategies to address the spectroscopic challenges posed by quadrupolar nuclei, which include most glass network modifiers.
-Through these efforts, I aim to enhance our understanding of glass structures at the atomic level and ultimately contribute to the discovery of new glasses with unique properties and applications.
+Historically, breakthroughs in glass science have relied on the development of entirely new analytical techniques — a slow and unpredictable process.
+Solid-state NMR spectroscopy revolutionized the field by enabling atomic-level insights into disordered structures, but significant gaps remain, particularly for network-modifying elements.

+My research bridges these gaps by:

+1. Developing novel NMR methods to study quadrupolar nuclei (e.g., <sup>23Na</sup>, <sup>27Al</sup>, <sup>17O</sup>), which are abundant in glass modifiers but difficult to analyze.

+2. Integrating computational modeling with experimental data to decode structure-property relationships in bioactive and functional glasses.

+3. Collaborating across disciplines to translate fundamental discoveries into real-world applications, from durable materials to biomedical devices.

+At IFSC/USP, I’m excited to build a research program that merges NMR spectroscopy with emerging computational tools, fostering innovation in glass science while training the next generation of materials researchers.